DoTheEvo/ansible-arch/README.md

 the `-K` is short for `--ask-become-pass` which will prompt for password

 **Removal**<br>
-After running playbooks it be good to remove ansible package and bunch of its dependencies.
+After running the playbooks it be good to remove the ansible package and bunch of its dependencies.
 Saves \~600MB and noise during updates.

 * `sudo pacman -Rns ansible`